yyyu-syf/cs260r-assignment-2025winter/mini_project/README.md

   ** (pytorch and numpy are fine.
 We will stick to torch=2.6.0).
 You can refer to `agents/agent_000000000` for an example.
 - Name your agent subfolder with `agent_YOUR-UID` (e.g., `agents/agent_000000000/`).
+- Please make sure your agent can be evaluated by running `python eval.py --agent-name agent_YOUR-UID`, when current working directory is `mini_project`.
+- To ensure compatibility, you can create a new conda environment with only torch and some basic packages installed.
+Then run `eval.py` in this environment to check if your agent can be evaluated.

 ## **What You Need to Submit**